cloudmesh-community/book/chapters/prg/python/python.md

 # datetime.datetime(2017, 8, 21, 0, 0)
 ```

-Create a dataframe.A DataFrame is a tabular data structure comprised of
+Create a `dataframe`.
+A DataFrame is a tabular data structure comprised of
 rows and columns, akin to a spreadsheet, database table.
-DataFrame as a
+DataFrame is a
 group of Series objects that share an index (the column names).

 ``` python